sanand0/tools-in-data-science-public/project-llm-analysis-quiz.md

 ## Scoring

 Your final score will be a weighted average of the components above.
 The weights will be finalized later.

+Specifically, the following will be finalized later:

+- Which models will the system and user prompts be tested on?
+- How many other system / user prompts will each prompt be tested against?

 <!--